khaytsus/gqrx-scan/README.md

 gqrx-scan
 ================

 Control GRQX to scan frequencies or from channels using a CSV file.
+The CSV file can either be the file which GQRX itself creates using its built-in bookmarking functionality or the CSV style which gqrx-remote uses.
+More details are at the bottom of this readme.

 ### High level functionality
   * Scan a range of frequencies with a specified mode (AM, FM, etc) or a csv file